apache/jena-site/content/documentation/fuseki2/fuseki-main.md

        .build() ;
     server.start() ;

-This setup puts all the operation on the datset URL.
+This setup puts all the operation on the dataset URL.
 The ``Content-type`` and any query string is used to determine the operation.

 | Service | Endpoint |